5 Ways To Remix The Classic Subway Tile

 5. Glass Subway Tile

-This just looks so beachy and fresh to me.
+Talk about a good alternative!
+This glass subway tile looks so beachy and fresh to me.
 I am all about this!

 I didn’t end up going this route, but I took a photo of this glass tile focal wall to my tile design meeting.
 This shower speaks to me!